-At its August 14, 2012 meeting, the Board formally established the Planning, Accreditation, and Communication (PAC) Committee (CC-24).
+At its August 14, 2012 meeting, the Board formally established the Planning, Accreditation, and Communication (PAC) Committee (CC-27).
 PAC ensures that District and College planning is comprehensive and meets organizational and community needs, as well as Accrediting Commission Standards.
-The committee also reviews and tracks District practices and activities for alignment with Accrediting Commission Standards and receives reports on college progress toward meeting Accrediting Commission Standards.
+The committee also reviews, tracks District practices and activities for alignment with Accrediting Commission Standards, and receives reports on College progress toward meeting Accrediting Commission Standards.
 PAC ensures the Board is informed regarding all accreditation matters within the District, and that Board communication is ongoing, timely, transparent, and meets organizational and community needs.
+PAC met on September 6, 2012 and emphasized the importance of including accreditation-related items for full Board discussion at the September 21, 2012 Board of Trustees Retreat (CC-28).